a place to write your heart out. anonymous submissions for when you feel it. it doesn’t have to make sense. this is an invitation.

 a calm demeanor

-while i lose my vision,
+when i lose my vision,

 when the surgery fails.